lenguyenngocmai/google_data_analytics_professional_certificate_capstone/README.md

 2. Frequency: the count of transactions
 3. Monetary: the total revenue from each customer in the selected time frame

+Benefits:

-Benefits: The RFM is based on the marketing axiom that **80% of your business comes from 20% of your customer**.
+The RFM is based on the marketing axiom that **80% of your business comes from 20% of your customer**.
 It helps identify customers who are more likely to respond to a promo by segmenting them into various categories.

+Here are some benefits of applying RFM to your marketing:

+- Better email marketing and re-targeting
+- Higher customer lifetime value
+- Effective new product launches
+- Increased loyalty and engagement
+- Reduced customer churn
+- Minimized marketing costs
+- Better business understanding and overall - customer discovery

 **FRM Workflow:**